Office of Academic Services Staff

 - Experience: I received my Bachelor of Arts in Psychology from the University at Buffalo.
 I am currently pursuing a Master’s of Science in College Student Personnel at Arkansas Tech University.
 Prior coming to UMW, I was an academic advisor at American Public University System for about five years.
 I advised students pursuing an education in liberal arts.
 Additionally, I advised a variety of student populations including, but not limited to, first year, transfer, and military students.

 - Advising Philosophy: As a Student Success Coordinator my primary mission is to help students navigate successfully through their college careers while exploring their educational and career options.
 One of my goals is to help students find their passion as I have found mine being a student affairs professional.
 I strive to engage with my students and be informed of their struggles and successes through this developmental process.
-It is important to me that I build relationships with my students so that I can offer guidance and advice, in the form of University
+It is important to me that I build relationships with my students so that I can offer guidance and advice.

 H. Brian Strecker, Student Success Coordinator, email@example.com